Jaydeep1-Chotaliya/Diabetes_Analysis/README.md

 ## **2 SOLUTION STRATERGY** ##

-Problem solution follows the following steps:
+The problem solution follows the following steps:

-**Step 1 Data description :**
+**Step 1 Data Description :**

 This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
-The objective of the dataset is to diagnostically predict whether a patient has diabetes, based on certain diagnostic measurements included such as, Glucose, Bloodpressure, insuline and  BMI in the dataset.
+The objective of the dataset is to diagnostically predict whether a patient has diabetes, based on certain diagnostic measurements included such as Glucose, blood pressure, insulin, and  BMI in the dataset.
 Several constraints were placed on the selection of these instances from a larger database.

 **Step 2 Data Filtering :**